DC Metro Region

 Read the Seattle case study

-DC metro journalists covering crime and emergencies can no longer monitor NOVA police activity in real time.
+DC metro journalists covering crime and emergencies can no longer monitor Northern Virginia police activity as incidents develop.

-Residents near ongoing incidents cannot monitor what's happening in their neighborhoods during emergencies.
+Residents near ongoing incidents have no way to monitor what's happening in their own neighborhoods during emergencies.

-With multiple agencies encrypted, understanding regional incidents becomes impossible without official statements.
+With multiple agencies encrypted, understanding regional incidents requires waiting for official statements that arrive on police timelines.

-Fairfax County's encryption isn't finalized.
+Fairfax County's encryption is announced but not finalized.
+The window to push for a partial model—or public access provisions—is open.
 Contact your supervisor before the decision is locked in.

 Sources